London Universities Maritime Law and Policy Research Group (LUMLP)

 She is the editor of several publications and has also published books on arbitration and insurance law in collaboration with Professor Rob Merkin.
 Her publications have been cited by the courts in Singapore and Australia and by the Law Commissions of England and Wales and Scotland.
 She received the Vice-Chancellor's Award for Excellence in Teaching in 2009 and the Vice Chancellor's Award in 2011.

-Julia is currently researching on seafarers' rights in the context of abandonment at the City Law School.
-She was an intern at the Seafarers Rights International, International Transport Federation.
-She holds a master's degree from the University of Westminster, where she is currently a Visiting Lecturer.
-Before coming to the UK, Julia practised law for a few years in Brazil, dealing with international clients such as Citibank, Vestfrost, Amway, BNL, and HSBC.
+Julia joined Erasmus University Rotterdam, where she is also the Director of the LLM Commercial and Company law, after finishing her PhD in maritime law at City, University of London.
+She is involved in numerous academic activities, being a board member of the German American Institute and one of the executive editors of the International Transport Law Review.
+She regularly speaks in academic and industry conferences, having published articles in several renowned academics journals.
+Prion from moving to Europe, Julia practised law for a few years in Brazil, dealing with international clients such as Citibank, Vestfrost, Amway, BNL, and HSBC.
 As a keen speaker, Julia is a regular speaker at conferences and seminars.
 She has also had her papers published in academic journals.
 She also teaches part time at the University of Westminster and the City Law School.